 If your dog has lost interest in their food and is losing weight, they may be ill.
 Cancer is only one disease your veterinarian will want to look at and consider if your dog's appetite or weight changes.
 Loss of interest in activity and foods is a typical first warning of any health trouble from just not feeling well to something more serious like cancer.

 If your dog's energy is suddenly lower than normal, this is a sign they are not feeling well.
-Lethargy is one of the first symptoms of illness.
+A tumor pushing on the heart or lungs could lead to a lethargy, as could pain or swelling in joints, bones and limbs.
+Lethargy is often one of the first symptoms of illness.

-There several kinds of cancer your dog can develop.
 Preventive care through your veterinarian with regular visits and watching for early signs are your best chance of catching something serious early.
-Providing a high-quality diet with added supplements, or fresh fruits and vegetables for antioxidants, and keeping their calorie counts down to keep your dog at a healthy weight are preventive measures easily done from an early age.
+Providing a high-quality diet with added supplements or fresh fruits and vegetables for antioxidants, and keeping their calorie counts down to keep your dog at a healthy weight are preventive measures easily done from an early age.
 Cancer cells thrive in glucose, so dogs with diets high in sugar may be more susceptible to developing cancer than dogs who have been eating a healthy, lean protein diet with a reasonable fat content.

 With a watchful eye and regular checkups, your pup stands their best chance to live a long and woofderful life!

 While some breeds are more predisposed than others to certain types of cancers, all dogs are susceptible to this disease.
 Be sure your dog is covered when unexpected expenses appear by checking out our pet insurance comparison tool.
 See how insurance plans from leading companies like Figo and Healthy Paws compare and find just the right policy to ensure your pup gets the help they need.

 Ingredient Splitting and Other Tricky Tactics Dog Food Companies Don’t Want You to Know